Shakthivelms8/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

----
-lab:
-    title: 'Connect to Azure Cosmos DB SQL API with the SDK'
-    module: 'Module 3 - Connect to Azure Cosmos DB SQL API with the SDK'
+# Lab 1 :  Connect to Azure Cosmos DB SQL API with the SDK
----

-# Connect to Azure Cosmos DB SQL API with the SDK
+## Connect to Azure Cosmos DB SQL API with the SDK

 The Azure SDK for .NET is a suite of libraries that provides a consistent developer interface to interact with many Azure services.
 The Azure SDK for .NET is built to the .NET Standard 2.0 specification ensuring that it can be used in .NET Framework (4.6.1 or above), .NET Core (2.1 or above), and .NET (5 or above) applications.